WHERE IS THE OUTERNET?

 Outernet is the brainchild of two people: chairman Laurence Kirschel, a property developer who saw the possibilities of a new London venue, and chief executive Philip O’Ferrall, who has been developing the marriage of content and technology since 2020 to bring it to fruition.
 The Outernet team spent several years prior on the development of large LED screen technology that allows it today to run 26K resolution at two of the complex venues.
 “The huge screens are one of the key bits of the experience,” says Outernet chief technology officer Mike Whittaker.

 In the Outernet district, the Now Building is the biggest and most prominent space, greeting visitors exiting the Centre Point and Tottenham Court Road London Underground and Elizabeth Line station.
-It features Aoto’s LED wrap-around,floor-to-ceiling screens.
+It features Aoto’s LED wrap-around, floor-to-ceiling screens.
 “We’re very much leveraging the technology we had and pushing it,” Whittaker says, adding that, “the exterior and interior screens are designed and operated as a 360-degree single screen.”
-“That enables you, to for example, fly an image of a jet around the screen seamlessly,” he says.
-The exterior screens offer a 5.8mm pitch and the interior screens a 3mm pixel pitch.
+“That enables you, for example, to fly an image of a jet around the screen seamlessly,” he says.
+The exterior screens offer a 5.8 mm pitch and the interior screens, a 3 mm pixel pitch.
 At first glance, visitors can see both the external and interior immersive spaces, through glass walls on three sides.
 Those glass walls can be physically retracted,” says Whittaker.
-“Two of those kinetic walls are made up of 43 kinetic columns weighing 110 tons that can move at the speed of 225-millimeters a second, with a TAIT Navigator Automation Control Platform.”
+“Two of those kinetic walls are made up of 43 kinetic columns weighing 110 tons that can move at the speed of 225 millimeters a second, with a TAIT Navigator Automation Control Platform.”

-Outernet - Image courtesy Outernet
+Outernet venue buildings.
+Image courtesy Outernet.

 Spatial audio, provided by French audio company L-Acoustics, is also key to the immersive experience.
 “We’ve got 320 channels of audio across the site, 96 of them in the main Now Building,” he reports.
 “Also in the Now Building, we have the ability to play with the sense of smell,” says Whittaker.
 “We can push through scents like the aroma on a forest walk or a beach or, for a brand experience, the aroma of coffee.”